petermeissner/stringb/README.md

     documentation)
-  - **vignette writing** (file an [issue](https://guides.github.com/features/issues/) first so that we can discuss htings than [fork the package](https://help.github.com/articles/fork-a-repo/) and later on make a [pull request](https://help.github.com/articles/using-pull-requests/))
+  - **vignette writing** (file an [issue](https://guides.github.com/features/issues/) first so that we can discuss things than [fork the package](https://help.github.com/articles/fork-a-repo/) and later on make a [pull request](https://help.github.com/articles/using-pull-requests/))